top of page

 Chart and information adapted from Canine and Feline Nutrition, 3rd Ed.

-The different compositions in the milk of different species shows that dog’s and cat’s milk provides a larger proportion of their calories from fat and protein and lower proportions from lactose, unlike the milk of the cow and goat.
+The different compositions in the milk of different species show that dog’s and cat’s milk provides a larger proportion of their calories from fat and protein and lower proportions from lactose, unlike the milk of the cow and goat.

 When converted to a calorie basis, the lactose content of cow’s milk is much higher than that found in a cat’s milk, and kittens that are fed straight cow’s milk will develop severe diarrhea.
 [1,4,8]